 Start with a top-rated real estate agent

 Hiring a good real estate agent is the most important and first step you should take once you make the decision to sell your house.
-Your agent will be the main point of contact for both you and potential buyers by creating your listing for public view, showing your house, and marketing it too.
+Your agent will be the main point of contact for both you and potential buyers.
+They create your listing for public view, shows your house, and markets it too.

 Consider your selling price carefully

 It’s important that you price your house correctly from the start.
-If you list your house for too high a price, buyers won’t be interested.
+If you list your house too high, buyers won’t be interested.
 If nobody makes an offer for your house, it’s eventually going to become an old listing.
-If your listing gets old without any bids, you’ll either not sell it at all, or you’ll end up getting low bids by people that think you can’t seem to sell it.
+If your listing gets old without any bids, you may not sell it at all, or you’ll end up getting low bids from people thinking you can’t sell it.

-If your house is currently occupied, then here’s a few quick things you can do to give your house a new fresh look and feel:
+Non-Vacant means your house is currently occupied.
+There are a few quick things you can do to give your house a new fresh look and feel:

 - Replace the carpets

 - Update appliances, if you can afford it